lullaby1024/Competitive_Landscape_Analysis/README.md

 ## Approach
 ### Preliminary step: research
-For each target organizations, missions and programs were scraped from Internet manually and recorded into an Excel spreadsheet.
+For each target organization, missions and programs were scraped from the Internet manually and recorded into an Excel spreadsheet.

 ### Data import
 For demonstration purpose, this analysis will be carried out on organizations with `priority != 3`